-Looking for ways to transition from bottle to sippy cup?
-These 7 easy ways will help your child drink from a sippy cup and the best time to start.
+Looking for ways to transition from bottle to cup?
+Learn easy ways to transition to sippy cup and the best time to start.

 I was introducing my then-infant son to a sippy cup and bought what I thought was the fanciest cup ever.
 It came insulated, had handles (with an option to remove them!) and was covered with a metal casing.